JLumb/Quizard/README.md

 #                                                                          Quizard

 ##                                                                    What is Quizard?
- ### Quizard is a brand new quiz platform based around the world famous Book and Movie series Harry Potter,
+ ### Quizard is a brand new quiz platform based around the world famous Book and Movie series Harry Potter.
  ### The quiz will throw questions at you chosen at random at varying difficulties.
 Your score will be tracked so you can see your progess.
  ### Test yourself and see if you can achieve a high score!